fjeric/RPS/README.md

 # RPS
 The Odin Project.
-Rock-paper-scissors with browser console
+Rock-paper-scissors with UI

-Current version: start game game() in console.
-Plays 5 rounds
+Current version: Game plays until player or computer has 5 round wins Total rounds are also tracked